Life insurance table ratings are expensive, but they don’t have to be!

 What are Life Insurance Table Ratings?

-Ratings are numbered (1-16) or lettered (A-P) with each rating adding 25% to a standard rate.
+Ratings are typically labeled 1-16 or A-P, and each rating corresponds to a 25% increase in the standard rate.

 Table Rating | % | Rating Cost | Total Rate |